paulgribble/plaintext_workshop/markdown/ms.md

 resting-state FC among M1, S1, visual area V5/MT and the cerebellum.
-Functional connectivity changes within this network were related to behavioral measures of motor learning by observing, assessed following the fMRI sessions (McGregor & Gribble, 2015).
-Moreover, Cross and colleagues (2009) have shown that learning new dance movement sequences by observing recruits brain areas including premotor and parietal cortices.
+Functional connectivity changes within this network were related to behavioral measures of motor learning by observing, assessed following the fMRI sessions [@McGregor:2015aa].
+Moreover,
+@Cross:2009aa have shown that learning new dance movement sequences by observing recruits brain areas including premotor and parietal cortices.
 The authors reported greater activation in premotor and parietal regions when subjects observed movement sequences on which they had been trained (by observation) over the previous 5 days relative to untrained movement sequences.
 These studies suggest that the neural substrates of motor learning by observing includes premotor cortex, M1, S1 and parietal cortex.
 This is consistent with the results of the current study in that those subjects who exhibited greater pre-learning resting-state FC between PMd, M1, S1 and SPL were those who later learned the most from observation.

-There are commonalities between the functional network identified in the current study and those functional networks that have been previously reported to predict active motor learning.
-Tomassini and colleagues (2011) showed that the task-based activation of premotor and parietal cortices (along with prefrontal cortex, basal ganglia and the cerebellum) is associated with higher behavioral measures of active motor learning.
-Wu and colleagues (2014) have similarly shown that resting-state FC (as measured by high-density EEG) among M1, premotor cortex and parietal cortex can predict active skill acquisition.
+There are commonalities between the functional network identified in the current study and those functional networks that have been previously reported to predict active motor learning. @Tomassini:2011aa showed that the task-based activation of premotor and parietal cortices (along with prefrontal cortex, basal ganglia and the cerebellum) is associated with higher behavioral measures of active motor learning. @Wu:2014aa have similarly shown that resting-state FC (as measured by high-density EEG) among M1, premotor cortex and parietal cortex can predict active skill acquisition.
 The consistency between predictive functional networks